Boston QSP May 2019 Event Announcement

 Boston- Please join us on Wednesday, May 15th, 2019 for our regular bimonthly event series "QSP in Drug Development" hosted by Boston QSP Inc. The event will feature a presentation titled “Merging Human-relevant in-vitro Models with Quantitative Systems Pharmacology” by the distinguished guest speaker Dr. Murat Cirit from MIT.
 The talk will be followed by a mixer and reception where attendees enjoy great company and conversation with fellow community members over selected craft beers and pizza from a local small business.

 Registration is free but RSVP is required.
-The event is sponsored by Pfizer.
-The venue is sponsored by Cambridge Innovation Center (CIC).
+The event is sponsored by Novartis.
+The Cambridge Innovation Center (CIC) is the venue sponsor.

 6:20-7:30 PM: Mixer & Reception (Venture Café, a few steps down the hallway from the Havana room)

 * Please do not hesitate to RSVP on the waiting list if the RSVP is full as some guests "un-RSVP" as the event gets closer.